 Vlad Coric, our Chief Executive Officer, Matthew Buten, our Chief Financial Officer, and certain of our directors and their affiliated funds have indicated an interest in purchasing approximately \$100 million, in the aggregate, of our common shares in this offering at the public offering price.
 Dr. Coric and Mr. Buten have indicated an interest in purchasing approximately \$10 million and \$1 million of those common shares, respectively.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no shares to each of Dr. Coric, Mr. Buten or our directors and their affiliated funds, and any of such persons or their affiliated funds could determine to purchase more, fewer or no shares in this before deciding to invest in our common shares.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, fewer or no shares to each of Dr. Coric, Mr. Buten or our directors and their affiliated funds, and any of such persons or their affiliated funds could determine to purchase more, fewer or no shares in this offering.